 Panther Prowler fans can now create personal accounts in which to save favorite citations and to store customized, searchable lists of databases.
 Everyone with a UNI CatID can create a personalized account; click the Log-in link under My Session in the upper right corner of the Panther Prowler screen to connect.
 Panther Prowler can be accessed from the Rod Library home page under headings such as “Subjects A-Z (Panther Prowler)."

 LexisNexis Academic has removed investment analyst reports distributed through Investext, due to licensing cost issues.
 LexisNexis Academic contains related titles such as Nelson's Company Research Reports, ProfitCents Analyst Reports, Weiss Stock Research Reports, and Zacks Equity Research.
 Other Rod Library databases with company analysis include Value Line, Morningstar, Standard & Poor's NetAdvantage, and Business & Company Resource Center.
-All are available from the Rod Library home page under Databases A-Z and from the Business Portal.

 The Wall Street Journal recently published its 18th annual ranking of the best analysts in 44 industries.
 The survey includes interviews of the top-ranked analyst in each industry.
 A search of the Wall Street Journal (ProQuest edition) for "best on the street" turns up a list of articles with the interviews of analysts in each industry.
-Other finance publications such as Institutional Investor also publish rankings of analysts.